microsoft/CCF/doc/operations/certificates.rst

 Certificates
 ============

-Since 2.x releases, the validity period of certificates is no longer hardcoded.
-This page describes how the validity period can instead be set by operators, and renewed by members.
+This page describes how the validity period of node and service certificates can be set by operators, and renewed by members.

 .. note:: The granularity for the validity period of nodes and service certificates is one day.